rsms/jsont/README.md

 # JSON Tokenizer (jsont)

-A minimal and portable JSON tokenizer written in standard C++.
+A minimal and portable JSON tokenizer written in standard C and C++ (two separate versions).
 Performs validating and highly efficient parsing suitable for reading JSON directly into custom data structures.
 There are no code dependencies — simply include `jsont.{h,hh,c,cc}` in your project.

 Build and run unit tests: